sanjna19/sanjna19/README.md

 ## Hi there 👋, I am Sanjna.

-- 🔭 I’m currently pursuing Master's in Computer Science at Univeristy of Illinois, Chicago
+- 🔭  Master's in Computer Science at Univeristy of Illinois, Chicago

 ---
 ### 🔥 &nbsp; My Stats :